Macroscopic properties of equity markets: stylized facts and portfolio performance: Capital distribution curve and market diversity

-Observe that in 2023, even after the COVID-19 recession, the diversity of $\mathcal{A}_t$ dropped to the lowest level since the 1970s.
+Observe that in 2023 and 2024, even after the COVID-19 recession, the diversity of $\mathcal{A}_t$ dropped to the lowest level since the 1970s.
 The recent decrease in market diversity, largely attributable to seven mega-capitalization stocks, dubbed the ``Magnificent Seven'', is affecting active managers' stock selection behaviour.
-The active-share ratio, which measures how active portfolios deviate from the benchmark S\&P 500, is at its lowest level since 2013 \cite{fundprosactive}, indicating that active portfolio managers are choosing to mimic the benchmark more because missing out on any of the top-weighted stocks can lead to underperformance.
+The {\it active-share ratio}, which measures how active portfolios deviate from the benchmark S\&P 500, is at its lowest level since 2013 \cite{fundprosactive}, indicating that active portfolio managers are choosing to mimic the benchmark more because missing out on any of the top-weighted stocks can lead to underperformance.
+If this trend continues, the (left end of the) capital distribution curve will look slightly steeper than before.